-The Board is collectively responsible for the management of the Group, and is charged with a mission of promoting success and providing effective leadership to the Group.
-All directors of the Company (the "Directors") are aware of their collective and individual responsibilities to the shareholders, the duties to act honestly and in good faith in the interest of the Company and its shareholders as a whole and to avoid conflict of interests.
+The Company is governed by the Board which is collectively responsible for promoting the Company's success by directing and supervising its affairs.
+The Board is responsible for setting goals and objectives, formulating corporate strategies as well as overseeing the performance of the Group.
+All directors of the Company (the "Directors") are aware of their collective and individual responsibilities to the shareholders of the Company, the duties to act honestly and in good faith in the interest of the Company and its shareholders as a whole and to avoid conflict of interests.